Planning for your career

 To learn more about physics career options, see these sites:

-- Careers for Physicists provides profiles of physicists employed in a variety of jobs and other information.
+- Career Resources provides advice about careers, profiles of physicists employed in a variety of jobs and other information.

 - This document describes the sub-fields of physics and job opportunities in each.

 - The Sloan Career Cornerstone offers much information on careers in physics and other science & technology areas, including forecasts on which fields are growing.